Anmh0128/Anmh0128/README.md

 ## Hi there 👋 My name is Minhyeok An
 <h3 align="center">A passionate Computer Engineering Student from South Korea</h3>
 I have a great interest in Computer Architecture and Verilog/VHDL and SystemVerilog systems and Arduino.
 I am also interested in assembly languages and challenge myself to do different activities.
-I learn from my mistakes and always try to improve from it.
+I learn from my mistakes and always try to improve from them.
 I like learning new things and challenging problem-solving questions for further improvement and development of myself.

 <h2 align="center">Education</h2>
 <h3 align="center">York University - Computer Engineering</h3>
 As an engineering student, I gained experience in projects in both software and hardware.
-I was willing to learn from both of these courses so I took the opportunity to gain some experiences from them and was willing to learn more related.
+I was willing to learn from both of these courses, so I took the opportunity to gain some experience from them and was willing to learn more related.

 <h3 align="left">Connect with me:</h3>
 <p align="left">